fserr/gcal-timealloc/README.md

 ## Requirements

-Before you begin, ensure you have Python 3 installed on your system.
-The following Python packages are required:
+Ensure you have Python 3 installed on your system.
+The following Python packages are required (and provided by the requirments.txt file):

 * `google-api-python-client`
 * `google-auth-httplib2`
 * `google-auth-oauthlib`

 ## Setup Instructions

-Follow these steps to get the tool up and running.

 ### 1. Clone the Repository
 First, clone this repository to your local machine: